tanvibhakta/handbook/employee-handbook/0-introduction/obvious-core-values.md

 ## We build with Care

-We care deeply about **our craft** \(whether design or engineering\), and aim to practice it at it's highest level.
+We care deeply about **our craft** \(whether design or engineering\), and aim to practice it at its highest level.
 We care equally about the **contexts** in which our work exists, and will strive to understand it and respond to them with sophistication and compassion.

 ## We are generous